scassar/8-bit-computer-and-IR-programmer/README.md

 - Manually select a memory address to store the above set command
 - Give back control of the bus for program execution

 For years I had always wanted to build my own CPU.
-You can only imagine my excitement when I found out that someone on the internet provided an intuitive and great starting point.
-It was also nice that Ben packaged up many of the components, to avoid needing to source these myself.
+You can only imagine my excitement when I found out that someone on the internet provided an intuitive and great starting guide.
+It was also nice that Ben packaged up many of the components with his kits, to avoid needing to source these myself.
 Its a little more difficult I found to source some components here in Australia.

 ## IR Reciever